akyp888/facereccognition/README.md

 Create a folder named 'faces' inside the 'face recognition' folder

-copy the  photos of into the 'faces' folder and rename the photos with their names.(only jpg format).
+copy the pics of people whose faces you want to recognize into the 'faces' folder and rename the photos with their names.(only jpg format).

 run the 'trainscrypt.py' first